-Approved for 8 Structured CEPs by The College of Pedorthics of Canada.
+Approved for 5 Structured Continuing Education Points by The College of Pedorthics of Canada.

 This lecture will teach practitioners age specific biomechanical protocols in kids of all ages.
 They will learn how to perform a quick and easy 5-minute functional assessment that can efficiently and accurately determine each patient’s foot type and need and justification for intervention.
 Application of that information will allow participants to know exactly what type of functional orthotic is best suited for each patient, and how to select the correct orthotic prescription.
 It will teach participants how to understand the origins of biomechanically-based chief complaints, and give them the confidence to educate the patient on why orthotics are important and why they work!
 They will learn the biomechanical origins of “growing pains,” common pediatric sports injuries, and the genesis of most adult foot and orthopedic kinetic chain problems.
 Participants will be given all the tools they need become the biomechanical pediatric experts they desire to be!